 The current Intergovernmental Agreement (IGA) between the Town of Nederland and Boulder County does not allow for the town to expand geographically through property owner initiated annexation without an amendment to the IGA.
-As the town has evolved it is exploring options to expand its boundaries to help provide development opportunities, especially for affordable housing, and address possible water quality concerns by being able to provide water and sewer service to existing development.
+As the town has evolved it is exploring options to expand its boundaries to help provide limited development opportunities, especially for affordable housing, and address possible water quality concerns by being able to provide water and sewer service to existing development.

 In 2014 the Town of Nederland referred an annexation petition to Boulder County for review and action pertaining to annexation of the “Evans property” (also referred to as “Aspen Trails” and more recently the “Bobcat Ridge Development”)(1).
 This prompted the county to open Docket IGA-14-0001 to process the IGA amendment required for the annexation to proceed.
 The Boulder County Planning Commission recommended denial in a hearing on December 16, 2014.
 At a hearing on March 5, 2015 the Board of County Commissioners (BOCC) put the docket on hold.
 They expressed specific concerns with the proposed development and suggested looking at the issues more comprehensively, including looking at the IGA more broadly.